AliceNN-ucdenver/starter-hugo-academic/content/course/web-api/assignment5.md

   - Implement a movie search feature that displays results in a grid or accordion.
   - For this, add a Search API (HTTP POST) to the API that can accept partial movie names or partial actor names.
   - [Beginning MERN Stack: Build and Deploy a Full Stack MongoDB, Express, React, Node.js App](https://www.amazon.com/dp/B0979MGJ5J?_encoding=UTF8&psc=1&ref_=cm_sw_r_cp_ud_dp_M9YGPJNZWB3BK0P59QX3)

-## Submissions

-Ensure your application meets the following criteria:

-- User is able to Sign-up (name, username, password)
-- User is able to Log

 ## Step 4: Deployment